rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   Specifies the context of the address information.
   The value MUST be either one of the following values, registered in a future RFC, or a vendor-specific value:
-  - `home` An address of a residence associated with the contact.
+  - `home` An address of a residence.
-  - `work` An address of a workplace associated with the contact.
+  - `work` An address of a workplace.
-  - `billing` An address to be used with billing associated with the contact..
+  - `billing` An address to be used for billing.
-  - `postal` An address to be used for delivering physical items to the contact.
+  - `postal` An address to be used for delivering physical items.
   - `other` An address not covered by the above categories.
 - label: String (optional).
   A label describing the value in more detail.